seydx/homebridge-tado-platform/README.md

 - Battery state and notification
 - Built-in humidity sensor
 - Possibility to expose built-in temperature & humidity sensors as new accessories to HomeKit
-- Delay: Every thermostat has two options which are accessible over 3rd party apps like Elgato EVE etc - Delay Switch and Delay Timer.
+- Extended Delay: Every thermostat has two options (if extendedDelay setted to true in config.json) which are accessible over 3rd party apps like Elgato EVE etc - Delay Switch and Delay Timer.
 If delay timer > 0 and you turn on delay switch, the delay timer will begin to run and after the time is up, the switch will automatically turn off.
 (Thats helpfull for creating automations which needs a delay for turning on/off)
+- Basic Delay: The thermostat has an additional option in the settings - delay timer (if extendedDelay setted to false in config.json).
+If delay timer setted to > 0, the delay will be automatically activated.
+It delays the thermostat to going back into auto mode again.
 - Elgato EVE history feature (Fakegato)

 **Boiler :**